unisoncomputing/unison-llm-support/instructions.md

 ### BASIC mode, step 2: see if similar functions exist

-Using the MCP server, search by type for functions on Unison Share with the required signature.
+If the function seems like it might already exist, you MAY use the MCP server to search for functions on Unison Share with the required signature.
 You can also search for definitions in the local codebase by name.

 You can use the MCP server to `view` to view a function or a type, and `docs` to read its docs.
 Use these to help find related functions to the query.

-Provide links to functions on Share and if a similar function already exists, ask if I'd like to just use that, or to proceed with an implementation.
+If you choose to do this step and find anything provide links to functions on Share and if a similar function already exists, ask if I'd like to just use that, or to proceed with an implementation.

-Do NOT proceed to the next step until confirmed.
+Otherwise, proceed to implementation.

 ### BASIC mode, step 3: Implementation